Jaret Anderson-Dolan: Professional

-Anderson-Dolan was drafted 41st overall in the 2nd round of the 2017 NHL Entry Draft by the Los Angeles Kings.
+Anderson-Dolan was drafted 41st overall in the 2nd round of the 2017 NHL entry draft by the Los Angeles Kings.
 He signed a three-year entry-level contract with the Kings on September 25, 2017.

 After completing the 2017–18 season with the Chiefs, Anderson-Dolan was loaned to the Kings American Hockey League affiliate, the Ontario Reign, on April 6, 2018.

 After attending the Kings training camp, Anderson-Dolan was named to the Kings opening night roster.
 Sitting as a healthy scratch for the Kings first game on October 5, he made his NHL debut on October 7 against the Detroit Red Wings.
 By making his debut, Anderson-Dolan became the youngest Kings player since Craig Redmond in 1984 and 10th youngest in franchise history.
 Two games later on October 11, he recorded his first career NHL point, an assist on Michael Amadio's goal, in a 3–0 win over the Montreal Canadiens.
 He was reassigned to the Spokane Chiefs on October 22, after playing in five NHL games and earning one point, and in the same day was added to Team WHL to compete at the 2018 CHL Canada/Russia Series.
 The following day, Anderson-Dolan was named co-captain of the Chiefs alongside Ty Smith.
 On March 16, 2019, Anderson-Dolan was awarded the Chiefs' Players' Player award for the 2018–19 season.

 In the 2020–21 season, the Kings named Anderson-Dolan to their taxi squad.
 He was recalled to the active roster on February 5, 2021, and on February 7 scored his first NHL goal on Robin Lehner in a 4–3 loss to the Vegas Golden Knights.

 As a restricted free agent, Anderson-Dolan was signed to a one-year, two-way contract extension with the Kings on July 23, 2022.
 In the following season, Anderson-Dolan collected his first career multi-goal game in the NHL on January 22, 2023, scoring both Kings goals in a 2–1 win over the Chicago Blackhawks.

 During the season, following 30 games with the Kings, contributing just 4 points, Anderson-Dolan was claimed by the Nashville Predators off waivers on March 7, 2024.
 He remained on the Predators roster for the remainder of the season, making a lone appearance.

 Leaving the Predators as a free agent, Anderson-Dolan signed a two-year, $1.55 million contract with the Winnipeg Jets on July 2, 2024.

+At the conclusion of his two seasons within the Jets organization, Anderson-Dolan left North America as a free agent and was signed to a two-year contract with Swedish club, Brynäs IF of the SHL, on July 17, 2026.